PetarMI/CIL-Collaborative-Filtering/README.md

   - **TODO:** wrap up the baseline solution creation into a method

-3. Try to finish SGD algorithm for making prediction
+3. SGD simple version done.
+Convergence at ~ RMS=0.6, score=1.2

-  - The SGD algorithm in Step-3 is not finished yet.
+  - The SGD algorithm in Step-3 should be optimised for speed and covergence rate